 A third of people living in the UK will experience incontinence at some point during their lifetimes.
 This common condition affects millions of individuals, of different ages, genders, and lifestyles and is nothing to be ashamed of.

 There are a wide variety of treatments and management options available for people living with urinary incontinence.
-These range from medical and surgical interventions including medications and surgeries to products like catheters and sheaths.
+These range from medical and surgical interventions including medications and surgeries to products like catheters, sheaths and absorbent pads.

 Types of incontinence

-There are six types of urinary incontinence which can occur for a variety of reasons.
-Sometimes there is an overlap of the causes for the different types.
-This is why it’s important to talk to your doctor if you suspect you’re suffering with urinary incontinence as the treatment will vary depending on the type.
+There are six main types of urinary incontinence, and they can occur for a variety of reasons.
+Sometimes, the causes may overlap.
+It’s important to speak with your Doctor, Healthcare Professional or Local Continence Service if you believe you may be experiencing symptoms, as the treatment for incontinence will vary depending on the type.

-If you have stress incontinence you may experience involuntary leakage during activities that increase pressure in the abdomen like sneezing, coughing, laughing or sex.
+Stress incontinence is when urine leaks during physical activities that put pressure on the abdomen – such as sneezing, coughing, laughing or having sex.
 The main causes are age-related physiological changes and pelvic floor dysfunction.

-Overflow incontinence is also known as chronic urinary retention and is when a person is unable to entirely empty their bladder when they urinate which can result in leaking.
+Overflow incontinence, or chronic urinary retention, occurs when the bladder cannot empty properly.
+This can lead to constant dribbling or leaking.
 If you have overflow incontinence you may feel the need to urinate frequently but only pass small amounts of urine or, struggle to pass any at all.
 Your bladder may feel like it’s always full.
 Overflow incontinence can be cause by a blockage or obstruction in the bladder, like an enlarged prostate, bladder stones or constipation, or by the detrusor muscles in the bladder not contracting enough.

 Total incontinence is when you’re unable to store any amount of urine in your bladder.
 It is usually caused by congenital birth defects, spinal cord injuries or a bladder fistula.